lwjglgamedev/zvk/bookcontents/chapter-04/chapter-04.md

 In our case we will be rendering these images to the surface, so we will use the `color_attachment_bit` flag (equivalent to `VK_IMAGE_USAGE_COLOR_ATTACHMENT_BIT` ).
 That is, we will be outputting colors.
 There are other usages such as the ones used for depth buffers or for transferring operations.
 - `image_sharing_mode`: This controls how the images can be accessed from queues.
-Remember that in Vulkan we will record the render operations to be executed in `CommandBuffer`''s  that will be queued.
+Remember that in Vulkan we will record the render operations to be executed in `CommandBuffer`s  that will be queued.
 Those commands will be de-queued for being executed asynchronously.
 There are two possible modes:
   - Concurrent: Multiple queue families can access the images concurrently.
   - Exclusive: Only one queue family can access the images at a time.
 This is the most performant mode.